Ultra-Code/archsway/archlinux/archinstall.md

-android-file-transfer with libmtp for connecting android phones mtp management aria2c as download manager install tools in the base-devel group ,this can be found out with pacman -Qg base-devel brightnessctl for controling backlight calc as terminal calculator clang for c++ development
+android-file-transfer with libmtp for connecting android phones mtp management aria2c as download manager install tools in the base-devel group ,this can be found out with pacman -Qg base-devel bat is a Cat clone with syntax highlighting and git integration brightnessctl for controling backlight calc as terminal calculator clang for c++ development